A Framework for Data-Driven Explainability in Mathematical Optimization: Introduction

 \subsection{Our Contributions}

 We review the current state-of-the-art for explainability in AI and optimization in Section~\ref{sec:literature}.
 We then show how to extend a given mathematical optimization model by additional terms that explicitly model the explainability of a solution in Section~\ref{sec:model}.
 Adding explainability as a second criterion in the objective function, the explainable model can interpolate between optimality and explainability.
 Utilizing today's availability of vast amount of data, we address explainability by incorporating similarity-based explanations into the optimization framework.
 We use easily comprehensible features of instances and solutions of past observations to explain why a similar solution should be employed.
 This way we are not explaining what aspects of the solution make it a ``good'' solution, but provide explanations for particular instance-solution pairs, exploiting the availability of historic data.
 This moves the emphasis from provably optimal solutions to an explanation in the decision-making process: having an explanation at hand might be more (or just as) valuable as being able to prove the solution's optimality.
+Note that we assume a set of comprehensible features as part of our framework's input, without exploring the specifics of what renders a feature comprehensible.
 Although we prove in Section~\ref{sec:discussion} that straight-forward explainable optimization models are often NP-hard, we show that for a polynomial optimization problem its explainable version remains polynomially solvable in case features are modeled by a set of 'important' elements in a solution.
 This is in particular true for the explainable shortest path problem with features represented by a specific subset of edges.
 We present computational experiments using artificial and real-world data for the shortest path problem in Section~\ref{sec:exp}.
 Our results demonstrate that enforcing an explainable path only increases its cost by a small amount.
 The paper is concluded in Section~\ref{sec:conclusions}, where we also point out future research directions.